Chia-Network/climate-token-driver/README.md

 This repository is intended to be used in multiple components in the Climate Portal system, including

-- Climate Portal
+- Climate Portal (as token driver)
-- Climate Wallet
+- Climate Wallet (as token driver)
-- Climate Explorer
+- Climate Explorer (as token driver and backend)

 ## Hierarchy